Anaek Inc (DBA AttendanceBot) is deeply committed to protecting the privacy of its customers.

 We implement a variety of security measures when a user enters, submits, or accesses

 information to maintain the safety of your personal information.All of your data is stored on Amazon AWS

 servers, which is the world’s biggest technology infrastructure provider.

-All transactions are processed through a gateway provider and are not stored or processed
+All transactions are processed through a gateway provider and are not stored or processed on

-of the biggest payment processor in the world).
+the largest payment processors in the world.

-Yes.
 Cookies are small files that a site or its service provider transfers to your

 hard drive through your Web browser (if you allow) that enables the site's or service provider's systems to